FreeYourSoul/FreExGraph/README.md

 # build freexgraph
 nix-build . -A freexgraph

-# create a local environement to use freexgraph
+# create a local environment to use freexgraph
 nix-build . -A build_env
 ```